Chene Lawson

 Chené Lawson-Peissig is an American writer, podcaster, and actor.

 Lawson was born in Chicago, Illinois.
 She later moved to Los Angeles, where she trained at The Groundlings theater.
 In 2020, she wrote and hosted the speculative fiction podcast All Things Undone, which debuted at #7 on the Apple Podcasts Sci-Fi chart, and later reached #1.
 In 2023 the podcast won the Webby for Best Scripted Fiction Podcast.
 In 2025 Audible released the title as an audiobook, and then contracted Lawson to adapt two of N.K.
 Jemisin's short stories into an audiodrama, released in 2025 as Amorph.
 On television, she is best known for the role of Yolanda Hamilton, the derelict mother of Devon Hamilton (Bryton James) on The Young and the Restless.

 Podcasts

-How to Destroy Everything (2023)
+How to Destroy Everything (Episodes 1 and 2, 2023)

 How to Destroy Everything is a documentary podcast hosted by Danny Jacobs and Darren Grodsky about Danny’s father, Richard Jacobs—a man whose relentless manipulation and schemes left a trail of lawsuits, scams, and shattered lives.
 Through interviews and investigation, the series uncovers how one person’s destructive behavior devastated families, communities, and ultimately his own son, who describes the podcast as follows:

 The true story of a man who wreaks havoc on a community: He taps phone lines, steals notary stamps, gets banned from restaurants, hacks emails, and forges signatures.
-He inspires a support group comprised solely of people he traumatized.
+He inspires a support group composed solely of people he traumatized.
 In court, he references arcane British case law and submits literally thousands of motions to delay and obstruct, leaving anyone who stands in his way not only penniless but emotionally bankrupt and utterly destroyed.
 He was also my dad.